TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 11/Numbers 11.8.md

 ---

-The people went about, and gathered it, and ground it in mills, or beat it in mortars, and boiled it in pots, and made cakes of it: and the taste of it was as the taste of fresh oil.
+The people went around, gathered it, and ground it in mills, or beat it in mortars, and boiled it in pots, and made cakes of it.
+Its taste was like the taste of fresh oil.